Hours of Operation:

 No, coursework is completed only on a full-time basis.
 All coursework is offered each phase needed to be taken concurrently.

 - Travel Requirements Students will be expected to attend surgical rotation off campus to maximize educational opportunities.
 Students will be expected to provide their own transportation to the facility providing the opportunity for the student to complete surgical rotation.
+Clinical rotations will rotate from Kealakekua, Kona, and Waimea.
 Kona Community Hospital and the Surgical Technology Program are not liable for any accidents during the off campus surgical rotation.

-- Attendance is mandatory to fulfill clinical hours set fourth by the Association of Surgical Technology.
+- Attendance is mandatory to fulfill clinical hours set forth by the Association of Surgical Technology.